i05nagai/memorandum/language/english_speaking.md

     * Both women were wearing the same dress
     * The same thing could happen again
     * He gets the same pay as me but he gets his own office
+* pull
     * pull off
+        * to succeed in doing something difficult
             * The goalkeeper pulled off six terrific saves
+        * to drive a car off a road in order to stop, or to turn into smaller road
             * We pulled off the road to get some food
+        * If a vehicle pulls off, it starts moving:
+            * The car pulled off and sped up the road.
 * upset
     * It still upset him when he thinks about the accident
     * Don't upset yourself by thinking about what might have been